-- 1. With the Geocode Options dialog box still open, choose how you want to specify the street inset in the Inset Address Location group: as a percentage of the length of the street, or as a distance. - 2.
-Click the radio button next to the option you want.
-Specify one of the following: - Percentage Specify a percentage (0-50) to calculate the street inset. - DISTANCE Specify a distance (0-32,767) and distance unit. - 3.
-Click OK to return to the Geocode dialog box.

-4. Double-check your geocoding settings, and click OK to geocode the table.
+- With the GEOCODE OPTIONS dialog box still open, choose how you want to specify the street inset in the INSET ADDRESS LOCATION group: as a percentage of the length of the street, or as a distance. - 2.
+Specify one of the following radio buttons: - Percentage Specify a percentage (0-50) to calculate the street inset. - DISTANCE Specify a distance (0-32,767) and distance unit. - 3.
+Click OK to return to the GEOCODE dialog box. - 4.
+Double-check your geocoding settings, and click OK to geocode the table.